nelson-wpwang/accessors/README.md

 Ports and Interfaces
 --------------------

-Interfaces are a global ontology for intelligent things.
+Interfaces are a global ontology for devices.
 That is, they attempt to take all the capabilities of all devices and map them into a single, unified API.
 A key insight of our interface design is treating extensions as aliases.